sfmsharifi/jsonplaceholder-client/README.md

 A Python application that interacts with the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/) to fetch and display data about users, albums, and posts.
 The project includes a test suite to ensure the reliability of API interactions.

+## Folder Structure
+jsonplaceholder-client/
+│
+├── .github/
+│   └── workflows/
+│       └── ci-test.yml             # CI workflow file for automated testing using GitHub Actions
+│
+├── app.py                          # Main application code
+│
+├── test_app.py                     # Unit tests for the app (uses pytest and requests-mock) │
+├── README.md                       # Documentation (explains how to set up and run the project) └── requirements.txt                # List of dependencies

 ## Features
 - Fetch user data
 - Retrieve albums